Adin222/IMBd-clone-/README.md

 The mobile version of the website needs improvement in terms of responsiveness.

-The width of the scroll bar on mobile devices should be increased.
+The width of the scrollbar on mobile devices should be increased.